vodkabears/MotionDetector.js/README.md

 ###setColor method
 ---------------------------
-You can easily add color to a motion picture with a help of setColor method, which takes 2 parameteres.
+You can easily add a color to a motion picture with a help of a setColor method, which takes 2 parameteres.
 First parameter is a color of pixel, where motion was.
 Second parameter is a color of pixel, where motion wasn't.<br/>
 Example: